Title inspired by lyrics ©Veronika Harcsa

 he played this record constantly during my mother’s pregnancy with me….

-conducted by Bernard Haitink and Vladimir Ashkenazy on the grand piano.
+Bernard Haitink with Vladimir Ashkenazy on the grand piano.

 Tears never dry….❤︎